History of the Washington Commanders: Josh Harris ownership (2023–present)

 In November 2022, Snyder hired BofA Securities to explore possible sale transactions of the franchise.
 In May 2023, he reached an agreement to sell to an investment group led by Josh Harris, who also owns the Philadelphia 76ers and New Jersey Devils, for $6.05 billion.
 The group has 20 limited partners worth a combined $100 billion, including Danaher founder and art collector Mitchell Rales, NBA hall of famer Magic Johnson, senior Blackstone executive and multi-sports club owner David Blitzer, venture capitalist Mark Ein, Maverick Capital founder Lee Ainslie, Blue Owl Capital founders Marc Lipschultz and Doug Ostrover, financier Alejandro Santo Domingo and his family, ProShares founder Michael Sapir, former Google CEO Eric Schmidt, and Cambridge Information Group CEO Andy Snyder.
 The sale was the largest of any sports team and was unanimously approved by league owners on July 20, 2023.

 In 2023, after a surprising 2–0 start for the first time since 2011, the Commanders would collapse and ended their season on an 8-game losing streak.
 On January 8, 2024, head coach Ron Rivera was fired as a result.

-On February 3, 2024, the Commanders hired former Atlanta Falcons head coach and Dallas Cowboys defensive coordinator Dan Quinn.
-During the 2024 NFL draft, the Commanders drafted quarterback Jayden Daniels using the 2nd overall pick.
+On February 3, 2024, the Commanders hired former Atlanta Falcons head coach and Dallas Cowboys defensive coordinator Dan Quinn as their next head coach.
+During the 2024 NFL draft, the Commanders drafted LSU quarterback and 2023 Heisman Trophy winner Jayden Daniels using the 2nd overall pick.

 The 2024 season was the franchise's most successful season in decades.
 The Commanders finished with a 12–5 record and second place in the NFC East division.
 They returned to the playoffs for the first time under the "Commanders" moniker, clinching the sixth seed, and upset the three–seeded Tampa Bay Buccaneers in the Wild Card round by a score of 23–20 for their first playoff win since 2005 (coincidentally, also against the Buccaneers as the Redskins).
 They would continue an unlikely run by defeating the top–seeded Detroit Lions in the divisional round 45–31 to advance to the NFC championship for the first time since 1991, ending what had been the longest active NFC Championship Game appearance drought.
 However, they were eliminated by the division rival and eventual Super Bowl champion Philadelphia Eagles in the NFC Championship Game.
+Daniels set an NFL record for most rushing yards by a rookie quarterback in a single season, earning him NFL Offensive Rookie of the Year honors.

+Despite a 3-2 start to the 2025 season, the bottom would fall out quickly for Washington, as injuries to Daniels and star receiver Terry McLaurin caused the team to spiral into an 8-game losing streak.
+During that stretch, the Commanders became the first NFL team since 2002 to lose 4 consecutive games by 21 or more points.
+They rallied to win 2 out of their final four games to finish with a record of 5-12.